 Space Transportation Systems Operations Simulations - Processes

-If your interest is more the cost of these efforts and all their other support costs, see Operations Models - Costs.
+If your interest is more the cost of these efforts, including all indirect support costs, see Operations Models - Costs.

 The term "simulation" is used here in the sense of an abstraction, an "elaborate thought experiment", where mathematical formulas come together to create a predictive framework for the analysis and understanding of future, proposed systems.
-The term "simulation" is used here, in a manner distinct from models, as the work here focuses on processes, and these tools "run" or simulate time running.
+The term "simulation" is used here as distinct from model, as the work here focuses on processes, and these tools "run" or simulate time running.
 For example, a spaceship can be represented moving from process A in one facility to process B in another facility.